-My principal role is to support users of the Centre for Cell Imaging at the University of Liverpool.
+My principle role is to support users of the Centre for Cell Imaging at the University of Liverpool.
 This job involves everything from experimental design through advanced imaging techniques to post-acquisition analysis and workflow development.
-Furthermore I oversee parts of the IT infrastructure at the CCI including the fileservers, computing workstations, our online booking system and web application servers (eg. Zegami and OMERO).
-My position is currently funded through the Technology Directorate.
+Furthermore I oversee parts of the IT infrastructure at the CCI including the fileservers, computing workstations, our online booking system and web application servers (more details below).
+My position is currently funded through cost-recovery by the facility and the Technology Directorate.

 I completed my PhD in Toronto under the supervision of Sergio Grinstein at the Hospital for Sick Children.
 My main area of study was the modulation of Actin and Lipids during phagocytosis and during bacterial Host-Pathogen interactions.
 During this time, I acquired a lot of hands-on experience with light microscopy which has driven my research interests ever since.

 I returned to the UK to take up a Marie Curie International Incoming Fellowship (IIF) at the University of Birmingham studying bacterial adhesion using fast 4D acquisition and post-acquisition tracking.
 I joined the Lévy Group at the University of Liverpool in March 2014 on an MRC Next Generation Optical Imaging Initiative and have since been expanding my experience with Light Microscopy and developing my role as a BioImage Analyst.

 I have many years experience in Cell Biology including 2D and 3D culture systems and manipulation of those systems through electroporation, microinjection and transfection.
 I am also trained as a microbiologist (largely gram negative organisms) with the majority of my work being with Salmonella enterica.